 Bhramari provided the basis for a clinical research project which was carried out in ’93 by Monghyr Hospital, India, in co-operation with Bihar School of Yoga.
 Dr. Singh examined 448 pregnant women over one year.
 All had the same treatment (medical check-ups, dietary advice, pre-birth instruction etc.) – with one exception: 112 of the women practised Bhramari 1- 2 times a day for 5 to 10 minutes during the whole pregnancy and continued to do so for the first phase of the actual birth.
 The report produced the following results for “the bhramari group”.

 - normal blood pressure for all, compared to 25% with high blood pressure in the control group (high blood pressure is a “normal” occurrence during pregnancy).

-- a lower number of spontaneous abortions (2 % compared to 8%).
+- a lower number of miscarriages (2 % compared to 8%).